apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------
+##### January 25th, 2015: Apache Jackrabbit Oak 1.2.10 released
+Jackrabbit Oak 1.2.10 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak) page for more details.

 ##### January 22nd, 2016: Apache Jackrabbit Oak 1.3.14 released
 Jackrabbit Oak 1.3.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements.